 There will likely be a number of STI-CAs, supporting specific or multiple SPs, depending upon the SP.
 It is also worth noting that although the STI-CA and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal STI-CA for its own use under the authority of the STI-PA.

 In the North American telephone network, it is anticipated that the number of entities that would serve as STI-CAs is relatively small.
 However, this framework and architecture does not impose a specific limit.
-The procedures for establishing STI-CAs that are authorized for issuing certificates are outside the scope of this document Some initial considerations are proposed in Appendix A.
+The procedures for establishing STI-CAs that are authorized for issuing certificates are outside the scope of this document.
+Some initial considerations are proposed in Appendix A.

 Service Provider (SP)